kuhlaid/jocoknow/docs/curation-tools/jupyter-notebook.md

 Once our data curation steps have reached the deposit stage, we will use a Juptyer notebook to import the data into the repository.
 Since our metadata schema and notebook scripts are reusable across datasets, the notebook provides an easy way to transfer and validate files in a consistent process.
 Once data is published to the repository, the end-users will have their own Jupyter notebook provided to them to retrieve and review the dataset quickly and easily.

+### Documentation export

+Many times a Jupyter notebook is useful in a static state for documentation purposes after the scripts have been run and the output (charts, tables, etc.) have been generated in the notebook.
+Using JupyterLab (or other Jupyter editor) a notebook can be exported to plain Markdown.
+This allows for easy cloning of a notebook into a document to add into a Docusaurus user guide for instance.